 27. Modifications for Special Education Students: Definition & Checklist

 This lesson explains the difference between accommodations and modifications.
-A list of modifications is also provided.
-A short quiz follows the lesson.
+We'll also discuss the process of making modifications and review some examples.

 28. Overview of the National Association of Special Education Teachers

 In this lesson we'll examine an association dedicated to special education teachers.
 We'll examine what the National Association of Special Education Teachers (NASET) is, how to join NASET, and the benefits of becoming a member.

 29. Phonological Development in Children: Stages & Overview